 Atomic Number Density

-The atomic number should not be confused with the atomic number density, which completely different physical quantity.
+The atomic number should not be confused with the atomic number density, which is a completely different physical quantity.

 In nuclear physics, the macroscopic cross-section represents the effective target area of all of the nuclei contained in the volume of the material.
 The macroscopic cross-section is derived from microscopic cross-section and the atomic number density (N):

-In this equation, the atomic number density plays a crucial role as the microscopic cross-section because, in the reactor core, the atomic number density of certain materials (e.g.,, water as the moderator) can be simply changed, leading to certain reactivity changes.
-To understand the nature of these reactivity changes, we must understand the term the atomic number density.
+The atomic number density plays a crucial role in this equation as the microscopic cross-section.
+In the reactor core, the atomic number density of certain materials (e.g., water as the moderator) can be simply changed, leading to certain reactivity changes.
+To understand the nature of these reactivity changes, we must understand the atomic number density term.